Serving all people by providing personalized health and wellness through exemplary care, education and research.

 After a diagnosis of kidney cancer, you will likely have other tests.
 These tests help your healthcare providers learn more about your cancer.
 They can help show if the cancer has grown into nearby areas or spread to other parts of the body.
 The test results help your healthcare providers decide the best ways to treat the cancer.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 The tests you have may include:

 Positron emission tomography (PET) scan

 Ultrasound uses sound waves to create images of internal organs.
 For this test, a gel is put on your belly and a small wand called a transducer is pressed on the skin to look at your abdominal organs.
 The transducer gives off sound waves and picks up the echoes as they bounce off the tissues.
-This test is used to help figure out if the cancer has spread from your kidneys to other organs, like the liver.
+This test is used to help figure out if the cancer has spread from your kidneys to other organs such as the liver.

 This test shows whether the cancer has spread to your bones.
 A small amount of a radioactive substance is injected into a vein.
 It travels through the blood vessels and collects in areas of the bones where there is damage.
 Then pictures are taken to show these areas.
-The damage may be from cancer or other conditions like arthritis, and more testing may be needed.
+The damage may be from cancer or other conditions like arthritis.
+More testing may be needed.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR